-Sealed heating systems and open vented heating systems
+Sealed central heating systems and open vented heating systems

 Open or closed?

 It’s common that older heating systems will most likely home an open vent boiler with a feed and expansion tank.
 When refurbishing a plant room should you retain this or opt for a sealed system?

 We take a look at the key differences between open vented systems and sealed systems to help you decide what is best for your commercial heating refurbishment project.
 If you need more advice or want someone to look at your heating system request a free site survey from our team of sales engineers who can advise on the best solution.

 A heating system which is open to the atmosphere and has a feed and expansion tank.